 In soils where cadmium is a problem, rice husk residue helps make the soil less acidic.
 This helps to lock up cadmium in the soil.
 The silicon in the husk may also help decrease the toxicity of cadmium.
 Seyfferth said:

 “Not all sources of silicon behave the same way though.
 In order for it to be effective, the silicon source must provide silicon in a high enough concentration during the time the rice plant is filling grain.
 Rice husk residue is a successful source because it breaks down slowly and releases silicon throughout the growing season.”

 High arsenic can decrease grain yield, but Seyfferth’s work shows that adding rice husk residues can help prevent yield loss.
-Half of the world depends on rice as a staple food, so this research has exciting potential for positive impact.
+Half of the world depends on rice as a staple food, so this research has an exciting potential for a positive impact.
 In the past, Seyfferth has studied similar contamination issues in mushrooms.